Miss-Inputs/TPG_stuff/README.md

 ### Unsorted and may be dismantled/deleted

 - Concave hull: Was just here for messing around, but could be merged into point set stats if it's useful
-- Most unique submissions: Submissions that are the furthest apart from any other submissions.
-Needs refactoring to use the new format for TPG data, etc.
 - Submission tracker to GeoJSON: Was probably just there for testing but should be using a TPG data file instead.

 ### One-off things which are just around if one desires to run them again